TJX (TJX) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the parent of T.J.
-Maxx, Marshalls and other stores had lost 4.01% over the past month.
-This has lagged the Retail-Wholesale sector's loss of 2.65% and the S&P 500's loss of 1.48% in that time.
+Heading into today, shares of the parent of T.J.
+Maxx, Marshalls and other stores had lost 0.4% over the past month, lagging the Retail-Wholesale sector's gain of 0.86% and the S&P 500's gain of 1.72% in that time.

-Investors will be hoping for strength from TJX as it approaches its next earnings release.
-On that day, TJX is projected to report earnings of $0.71 per share, which would represent year-over-year growth of 4.41%.
-Our most recent consensus estimate is calling for quarterly revenue of $11.82 billion, up 3.62% from the year-ago period.
+TJX will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $0.71, up 4.41% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $11.82 billion, up 3.62% from the year-ago period.

-Any recent changes to analyst estimates for TJX should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+Investors might also notice recent changes to analyst estimates for TJX.
+Recent revisions tend to reflect the latest near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 1.1% lower within the past month.
-TJX currently has a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection has moved 0.32% higher.
+TJX is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that TJX has a Forward P/E ratio of 21.29 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.64.

-Also, we should mention that TJX has a PEG ratio of 2.03.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Retail - Discount Stores was holding an average PEG ratio of 1.92 at yesterday's closing price.
+It is also worth noting that TJX currently has a PEG ratio of 2.07.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Discount Stores industry currently had an average PEG ratio of 1.98 as of yesterday's close.

 The Retail - Discount Stores industry is part of the Retail-Wholesale sector.
-This industry currently has a Zacks Industry Rank of 183, which puts it in the bottom 28% of all 250+ industries.
+This group has a Zacks Industry Rank of 184, putting it in the bottom 27% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report